-Today, after important restoration works that have made it possible to restore its ancient warpaths and relive the majesty of its towers, it has been enriched in furnishings and decorations with an elegant and refined style making it an ideal setting for weddings and parties .
-Moreover, thanks to its wide open spaces of the ancient moat, of the curtain and of the towers beyond its internal rooms, it is an ideal place for concerts, theatrical events, conferences, congresses and cultural events in an atmosphere that brings to life a magic of other times to spend unforgettable moments.
+Today, after important restoration works that made it possible to restore its ancient war walkways and to relive the majesty of its towers, it has been enriched in the furnishings and decorations with an elegant and refined style making it an ideal setting for weddings and parties .
+Moreover, thanks to its wide open spaces of the ancient moat, the curtain and the towers beyond its internal rooms, it is an ideal place for concerts, theatrical events, conferences, congresses and cultural events in an atmosphere that revives a magic of other times to spend unforgettable moments.

 Easily reachable from Naples and Basilicata, near the Cilento and Amalfi coast, this ancient residence is within walking distance of important sites of historical and landscape interest such as the Certosa di Padula, the Caves of Pertosa, the Baptistery of San Giovanni in Fonte, the National Park of Cilento and Vallo di Diano.

 History of the Macchiaroli Castle